Top 10 Coaching Frameworks To Make Your Program Powerful

 After the subject is clear, it is time to identify the target.
 Basically, get clear on the client’s desired result to be able to get clear on further actions.

-The next step is identification, acceptance, and transformation of emotion, as they truly are powerful motivators or destructive elements.
+The next step is identifying, accepting, and transforming emotions, as they are powerful motivators or destructive elements.

 As much as emotion can motivate and push one forward the same way, it can keep a person stuck in the same place.